nuzulul/webConnect.js/README.md

 ## Related

-- [WebPEER](https://github.com/nuzulul/webpeerjs) - WebPEER is a novel decentralized P2P network overlay inside browser with a chance of working.
+- [WebPEER](https://github.com/nuzulul/webpeerjs) - WebPEER is a novel decentralized P2P network overlay in browser-side with a chance of working.
 - [RingsNetwork](https://github.com/RingsNetwork/rings) - Rings is a structured peer-to-peer network implementation using WebRTC, Chord DHT, and full WebAssembly (WASM) support.

 ## License